OpenPrinting/hplip-printer-app/README.md

   get the same experience in reliability and quality as with the Debian package.

-### To Do

 - Support for downloading the proprietary plugin of HPLIP via an additional page in the web interface.
 This adds support for some laser printers which need their firmware loaded every time they are turned on or which use certain proprietary print data formats.
+This works both in the Snap and in the classic installation of the Printer Application (must run as root, otherwise only status check of the plugin).

+### To Do

 - Support for scanning on HP's multi-function printers. this requires scanning support in PAPPL (which made [good progress in GSoC 2021](https://github.com/michaelrsweet/pappl/commits/scanning)).

-- Include at least some of the 81 patches of the Debian package of HPLIP to fix some bugs.

 - PDF test page, for example generated with the bannertopdf filter.